UniMath/agda-unimath/src/simplicial-type-theory/whiskering-directed-edges-functions.lagda.md

 ## Idea

 Given a [directed edge](simplicial-type-theory.directed-edges.md) `α : f →▵ f'`
+of functions in `A → B` we may
+{{#concept "left whisker" Disambiguation="directed edge by function" Agda=left-whisker-comp-hom▵}}
-of functions in `A → B` we may _whisker it on the left_ by a function `h : B → C` to obtain a directed edge of functions `hα : hf →▵ hf'`, or we may _whisker it on the right_ by a function `g : C → A` to obtain a directed edge of functions `αg : fg →▵ f'g`.
+by a function `h : B → C` to obtain a directed edge of functions `hα : hf →▵ hf'`, or we may
+{{#concept "right whisker" Disambiguation="directed edge by function" Agda=right-whisker-comp-hom▵}}
+by a function `g : C → A` to obtain a directed edge of functions `αg : fg →▵ f'g`.

 ## Definitions